Enigma-52/PhotoMosaic/README.md

 The Photo Mosaic Creator follows these steps:

 1. **Image Caching:**
-   - The script reads images from the "pics" directory and calculates the average color for each image.
+   - The script reads images from the "animals" directory and calculates the average color for each image.
    - The data is cached in a JSON file named "cache.json" to avoid recalculating for every run.

 2. **Mosaic Generation:**